 Mix one teaspoon into a cup of hot water every morning before you eat anything, to keep your eyes sharp, your legs strong, and your skin young.
 Or so I was told by the traditional medicine vendor who comes three times a month to market day on Koshinzuka street, as he whipped me up a batch.
 I did try a sample of his snake tea first, to make sure it wasn’t killingly horrible, but it was actually a lot less awful than the miraculous OTC Chinese medicine stuff I take when I have a cold.

 Apparently, making snake medicine isn’t easy.
 You have to grow the snakes yourself from eggs, then kill them and coil them up and dehydrate them.
 It’s not a business that’s very popular with the neighbors, because they’re always worried the mamushi will get out.
 Poisonous snakes are hard to love, it would seem.
 He also told me that many foreigners stop to gawk at his wares, but I am the first one to buy any.
 Except for a Columbian woman, but she didn’t count because she was married to a Japanese.
 In honor of this landmark occasion, he gave me twice as much as I paid for, as a special favor.
 So now I have plenty to share with my friends, bwahahahaha!

-If you’d like to visit the market on Koshinzuka Street the next time you’re in Tokyo, directions & a map are on my website, The Tokyo Guide I Wish I’d Had.
+If you’d like to visit the market on Koshinzuka Street the next time you’re in Tokyo, a map is on my website, The Tokyo Guide I Wish I’d Had.
 The market is held on the 4th, 14th and 24th of each month.